 How To Help Your Child Eat Real Food – 10 point plan

-This is a must read for all parents.
-10 tricks and tips how to help your child eat real food, cut back on the sugar and carbs and eat healthy food.
+These are my favourite 10 tricks and tips on how to help your child eat real food, cut back on the sugar and carbs and eat healthy food.

 See how to remove processed food from their diet, ditch the bread and soda, cut out deep fried food, and make real food lunch boxes.
 Follow my action plan at the end of the post.

 Following on from my previous guest post for Dr Andrea Eenfeldt on his Diet Doctor website, I have been inundated with parents wanting to know exactly how to help your child eat real food?
 Well below are my top 10 tips to get started, and here is the link to take you to my article on Diet Doctor.

 We all want our children to eat real food and healthy options, but how do we actually go about it?
 How do we remove the processed food, sugars and inflammatory oils without having a family mutiny?

 Below are my 10 top tips to help transition your children, and how to help your child eat real food for life.
 My emphasis is eating tasty nutrient dense, whole foods and lowering their sugar and carb intake, especially from processed and junk food.We are LOW carb, not NO carb.
 Emphasise the real whole food approach with healthy fats, vegetables & quality proteinsClick To Tweet